 Both parents are coming and going as they feed their youngsters with insects quickly acquired as they glide from tree to tree.
 The youngsters are able to fly quite well from tree to tree, but staying in the view of the parent.

-On the lake a small flock of what appeared to be Common Tern were fishing the lake, with their usual diving technique.
+On the lake a small flock of what appeared to be Common Tern at the time, (but later confirmed to be Whiskered Tern) were fishing the lake, with their usual diving technique.
 These birds were not diving in the same manner as the Crested Tern we are use to on the coast.
 They fly closer to the surface and dive with less speed.

 This Royal Spoonbill was busily scanning the shoreline also.